nonstrict-hq/nonstrict.eu-website/Content/blog/2023-06-27-working-with-c-callback-functions-in-swift.md

 ### Swift 5.9 parameter packs

-In theory, we could use Swift 5.9 parameter packs to make so that we are not restricted to two generics.
-Unfortunately, at the time of writing using Xcode 15 beta 2, this crashes with an `EXC_BAD_ACCESS` when calling the initialiser.
+With parameter packs in Swift 5.9, we are no longer restricted to using a specific number of generic arguments.
+We can create a class with a variable number of generic arguments.
+Note that this does require runtime support as Parameter packs in generic types are only available in macOS 14.0.0 or newer.

 ```swift
 class Closure<each T> {